sidharrth2002/LaBo/report/main.typ

 LaBO employed sentence parsing using a T5 to extract semantic concepts from LLM-generated sentences #cite(<T5>).
 We conjecture that this approach is suboptimal, leads to information loss and the quality of the final model is dependent on the accuracy of the trained parsing model.
 Instead, we propose enforcing JSON structure via Pydantic in prompts we send to our LLM suite (LLAMA, DeepSeek, Meditron and OpenAI's 4o), directly extracting phrasal concepts without intermediate parsing @llama @deepseek.

 Concepts generated for the generalist are augmented with the phrase: "You can be a bit technical." #footnote[After several rounds of prompt engineering, this produced the best results.]
-Our enhanced prompt engineering outperforms the manual parsing algorithm, as shown in #ref(<few-shot-results>)
+Our enhanced prompt engineering outperforms the manual parsing algorithm.

 #showybox(
   title: "Technical Prompt Generation",